mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-A constant battle that Cleon had to fight with the Imperial court was a tendency towards conservatism in the worlds close to Capital.
-As the space between the Core worlds became increasingly safe and its trade routes more lucrative, there was less of a desire to take chances lest they ‘tip the apple cart’.
+A constant battle that Cleon had to fight with the Imperial court was a tendency towards conservatism in the worlds close to [[Capital]].
+As the space between the Core worlds became increasingly safe and its trade routes more lucrative, there was less of a desire to take chances lest they 'tip the apple cart'.
 The only way Cleon could combat this tendency was by extending Imperial borders ever outward.